techidaily/site-win11/source/_posts/troubleshooting-windows-11-mail-issues-with-html-enhanced-emails.md

  There might be an issue with the Mail app itself which is leading to the issue.
 It is possible that the problem is caused due to corrupt files or bugs that are causing the app to malfunction.

  In this case, you can first try repairing the app using the Windows Settings utility.
 A repair works by scanning the app for potential errors and fixing the ones identifies automatically.
-Check out[how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for more information.
+Check out [how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for more information.

  If this does not work, you can proceed with resetting the Mail app, which will revert it to its default state.
-Our guide on[how to reset an app on Windows](https://www.makeuseof.com/windows-reset-app/) can help with this.
+Our guide on [how to reset an app on Windows](https://www.makeuseof.com/windows-reset-app/) can help with this.

  Alternatively, you can also reinstall the Mail app.
 This process involves uninstalling the app from the system and then reinstalling it using the Microsoft Store.
 If there is an issue with the app’s installation or configuration which is causing the issue, reinstalling the app will fix it.

 ## 5\.
 Install Pending Updates

- We also recommend[installing the pending Windows updates](https://www.makeuseof.com/update-windows-manually/) on the system.
+ We also recommend [installing the pending Windows updates](https://www.makeuseof.com/update-windows-manually/) on the system.
 This is because the latest updates are packed with bug fixes and security patches that can address issues like the one you are facing.

  Additionally, the Windows updates may also contain updates for the app itself, resolving any compatibility issues that are leading to the error.